 The night of the Eisenhower panic attack, I determined I would face my fear although I still felt shaky.
 I took the car to work.
 The drive in?
 Fine.
 Inside I “Happy” danced.

 The drive home?
 How I wish I could say it went well.
 At the exact same spot, just before Mannheim, fear enveloped me.
 I gripped the steering wheel and felt wobbly and lightheaded, and as I slowed on the highway ramp, I heard, “Drive into the ditch.
 Drive into the ditch.”

 I swore.
 Not again.
 God help me.

-Afraid and angry and fearing fear, this described my heart — one’s inner self that includes our emotions, thoughts, beliefs, desires, and motivations.
-Back then I hadn’t heard of biblical counseling.
+Afraid and angry and fearing fear, this described my heart—my inner self that includes my emotions, thoughts, beliefs, desires, and motivations.
+Back then, I hadn’t heard of biblical counseling.
 I didn’t know I had an idol and that my idol was people-pleasing.
 I identified it two decades later after poring over books written by biblical counselors, especially Elyse Fitzpatrick, author of Overcoming Fear, Worry, and Anxiety.

 How did I handle my panic attacks when they began?

 I learned to compensate by avoiding highway driving.
 Soon even the thought of highway driving brought on panicky feelings—from fast breathing to sweating to the sensations of chest tightness and having “a lump” in my throat.
 My fear had become a specific phobia.
 This type of phobia involves a ginormous fear and avoidance of one particular type of object or situation.

 I’ve wondered if I had had that horrible highway panic attack in an elevator, would I have feared elevators?
 Probably.
 My mind made this iron-clad connection between the two: panic and highways.
 And I lived short of the abundant life Jesus desired for me.